samalba/dagger-chatbot/README.md

 # dagger-chatbot

-Chatbot that understands Dagger pipelines
+Chatbot that understands Dagger pipelines and can help you using Dagger.

+It's an alternative to reading documentation.

+Tech used:

+- Langchain
+- Ollama
+- Dagger Python SDK

 ## Install dependencies